aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 As we previously stated, a good architecture must support:

-- use cases and operation;
+- UCs and operation;
 - maintenance;
 - development;
 - deployment.

 #### USE CASES

 The **first priority** of the architecture is to **support the intent** of the system.
-If the system is a shopping cart app, then the architecture must support shopping cart use cases.
+If the system is a shopping cart app, then the architecture must support shopping cart UCs.

 Architecture **does not manage behavior**.
 Instead, it **supports behavior by clarifying and exposing that behavior** so that the intent of the system is visible at the architectural level.

 A shopping cart app should look like a shopping cart app.
-Its **use cases should be plainly visible** within the structure of the system.
+Its **UCs should be plainly visible** within the structure of the system.
 Developers should not have to hunt for behaviors.
 The behaviors should be first-class elements visible at the top level of the system.
 Those elements should be modules that have prominent positions within the architecture and they should have names that clearly describe their function.

 Chapter 21 «Screaming architecture» will make this point much clearer.